 Just because bookmakers have added yet another betting opportunity doesn’t mean that punters should rush blindly towards it.

-Betting on Twitch streamers is now an option at several esportsbooks such as Unikrn and GG.bet and more are expected to follow suit.
-These popular bookies are home to some of the best known streamers who broadcast their games on a daily basis.
+Betting on Twitch streamers is now an option at GG.bet and more are expected to follow suit.
+These popular bookies are home to some of the best-known streamers who broadcast their games on a daily basis.

 One of the advantages of Twitch betting is that the games are played in a more relaxed environment, compared to professional esports.
 For casual punters, betting on streamers is a far more enjoyable experience than wagering on major domestic and international competitions.
 They are also familiar with the people they bet on and enjoy the time spent watching the games with or without wagering.
 The best simply provide them with the chance of making these games more exciting, which is always a plus.